Exodus 10:28

 Application for Today

-As you reflect on Numbers 9:3, receive it as more than an isolated religious sentence.
+As you reflect on Exodus 10:28, receive it as more than an isolated religious sentence.
 Let it ask what you are trusting, what you are resisting, what you are learning about God, and where obedience may need to become more concrete.
 The same Lord who speaks through the sweep of Scripture also uses individual verses to correct, comfort, steady, and guide His people today.